abrahamkoloboe27/youtube-transcript-rag-project/README.md

 - Only text chunks and embeddings are stored in Qdrant
 - No personal data is collected or stored by the application
 - API keys are stored locally in `.env` file

+## ⚠️ Limitations

+### YouTube IP Blocking
+When deployed on cloud platforms (Streamlit Cloud, Render, etc.), YouTube often blocks requests for transcripts due to their restrictions on cloud server IPs.

+**This is not a bug in the application but a limitation imposed by YouTube.**

+**Workarounds:**
+- Use videos that have manually added subtitles (more likely to be accessible)
+- Run the application locally on your machine
+- Consider alternative data sources for production deployments